Intro: Modular Arcade Machine

 My two boys and I wanted to build an arcade machine but we couldn't decide what type to build between a full stand-up cabinet, a bar-top or a fight-stick style console to plug into a TV.
-It eventually occurred to me that I could do all three as a modular solution which can be used individually or combined as desired.
+It eventually occurred to us that we could build all three as a modular solution with modules that can be used individually or combined as desired.

 Step 1: Design